Menu

 Owned By: Town of Weymouth

-Launch ramp for canoes, kayaks and other car-top boats, on the Fore River.
+The Weymouth Landing Access Ramp is a public launch ramp for canoes, kayaks and other car-top boats, located on the Fore River.
 Access to the (1-mile) Monatiquot River Walk.
-No swimming.
+Swimming is not permitted at this site.

 Features